stevenMouret/web-accessibility-guidelines/_doc/accessibility/forms/complex-selection-list.md

 **Impact:** Strong to major

-**Users mainly impacted:** blind, severely visually impaired, visually impaired, mentally handicapped.
+**Users mainly impacted:** blind, severely visually impaired, visually impaired, mentally impaired.

 **RGAA criteria:** [Criterion 11.8](https://www.numerique.gouv.fr/publications/rgaa-accessibilite/methode-rgaa/criteres/#crit-11-8)
 {: .criteria }

 ## Explanation

-Blind and severely visually impaired, visually impaired and mentally handicapped persons may encounter difficulties if selection lists that are complex or contain many items are not structured by groupings.
+People with visual and mental impairment may encounter difficulties if selection lists that are complex or contain many items are not structured by groupings.

 If the list offers a limited choice, the options should be presented in a logical order.